 SARAH BOYS d Oct 1850 age 91

-Although there is a lot on line about William Hopkins the facts about his personal life are vague.
-None of my research has been verified by looking at the original documents, I have therefore written my research in Italics in the hope that a descendent may one day confirm or deny it.
+N.B.
+Although there is a lot online about William Hopkins, the facts about his personal life are vague.
+None of my research has been verified by looking at the original documents, I have therefore written my research in italics in the hope that a descendant may one day confirm or deny it.

 Relationship – Sarah was the mother in law of William.